ecastillot/UTDQuake/docs/source/quickstart.rst

 .. note::

-   We need `Cartopy <https://cartopy.readthedocs.io/stable/>`_ to be able to plot most of the figures.
+   We need `Cartopy <https://cartopy.readthedocs.io/stable/>`_ to be able to plot figures with maps.

 Available Figures